Ohio Hub

-The Ohio Hub was a high-speed railway project proposed in the 2000s decade by the Ohio Department of Transportation aimed at revitalizing passenger rail service in the Ohio region.
+The Ohio Hub was a high-speed railway project proposed in the 2000s by the Ohio Department of Transportation aimed at revitalizing passenger rail service in Ohio and surrounding states.
 The plan was awarded funding under the American Recovery and Reinvestment Act of 2009, but Governor John Kasich refused to use the funds for the project and the funds were reclaimed by the federal government.
 Passage of the 2021 Infrastructure Investment and Jobs Act raised the possibility of new funding for a similar project.

 Background

 Passenger service between Cincinnati, Columbus, and Cleveland ended on May 1, 1971, when the Ohio State Limited was discontinued upon the assumption of Penn Central Transportation's passenger service by Amtrak.

-Initial Ohio Hub plans
+Initial plans

 Upon completion, the transit system would have been composed of 860 mi of track serving 32 stations.
 It would connect four states along with southern Ontario, consisting of 11 major metropolitan areas and 22 million people.
 The system's goal was to "expand the capacity of the transportation system by improving the railroads for both freight and passenger trains."

 As of the mid-2000s, the initial startup cost was projected to be in the $500 million range.
 This did not include the cost of trains or the preparations needed for high-speed service.
 Two high-speed train systems were being explored.
 The first, a 79 mph system, was expected to cost $2.7 billion, or $3.5 million per mile.
 The second option, a 110 mph higher-speed system was estimated to cost $3.32 billion, or $4.5 million per mile.